rmwc/rmwc/src/docs/styling.md

 ## Dark Mode

-`material-components-web` ships with a built in Dark mode for most components.
-This can be enabled by using a dark theme context, or by using a `themeDark` prop on components that support it.
-Your mileage may vary.
-Some components respond perfectly whlie others will need to be manually styled.

-Note that RMWC does not control any of this logic or styling.
-The dark theme switch in the docs is available for you to get a general sense of the default behavior of components in the dark mode context.
-For more details, please view the `material-components-web` [documentation on theming.](https://material.io/components/web/docs/theming/)
+Earlier versions of `material-components-web` shipped with a built in Dark Mode but it has since be removed.
+Please refer to the `material-components-web` [documentation on theming.](https://material.io/components/web/docs/theming/)

 ```jsx
 import { Theme } from 'rmwc/Theme';